Tracy’s Sarawak Kitchen: Unique Eastern Malaysian dishes like money cai mee sua & tomato kway teow

 The noodles were delightfully light, yet bursting with robust flavours infused with the herbalicious notes of the vegetables.
 Each bite was accompanied by the fragrant umami goodness of the pork lard, enhancing the overall experience.

-The Tomato Kuey Teow (S$6.50) made its grand entrance looking like a flaming-red oasis.
+The Tomato Kuey Teow (S$6.90) made its grand entrance looking like a flaming-red oasis.
 With an array of ingredients including a couple of prawns meticulously arranged on top, accompanied by a generous garnish of sliced spring onions, they almost conspired to conceal the kway teow hidden beneath, enticing me to uncover its delicious secrets; sneaky, aren’t they?

 The tomato gravy was equal parts sweet and sour, delivering a refreshing sensation to my taste buds.
 However, we couldn’t help but feel that the tanginess slightly overshadowed the inherent wok hei of the flat noodles, preventing it from reaching its full potential.
+Interestingly, Tracy shared with us that back in her hometown, the noodles are even more acidic and sweet.
+Here in Singapore, she has already made adjustments to the flavours to cater to the local palate.

 The combination of pork slices, fish cake, and char siew in the Tomato Kuey Teow brought a delightful medley of textures to each bite.
 The prawns, fresh and succulent, further enhanced the overall experience (luckily, I’m always the prawn peeler in the group).